devtin/PLS/README.md

 # USAGE

-Access from your browser http://yourdomain.com/create in order to send a survey.
+Access from your browser http://yourdomain.com/create with the credentials defined on `$ADMIN_USER` and `$ADMIN_PASSWORD` in order to send a survey.